yuwchen/MultiPA/README.md

 Note:
 - Since the whisper might give different recognition results for the same utterance, the performance scores will be slightly different for different runs.
 - For utterances that the MultiPA fails to process, the lowest scores in the training data are used. (i.e., accuracy = 1, fluency = 0, prosodic = 0, total = 0, completeness = 0, word_accuracy = 0, word_stress= 5, and word_total = 1.)
+- The scores higher than 10 will be clipped to 10.
 - The scores in the paper are the average of five models training with different random seeds.

-Performance (PCC):
+Closed response performance (PCC):
 | sen-accuracy | sen-fluency   | sen-prosody   | sen-total  | word-accuracy | word-stress | word-total |
 |---------------|--------------|---------------|-------------|---------------|-------------|------------|
 | ~0.7330       | ~0.7971      | ~0.7871       | ~0.7608     |~0.5220        |~0.1999      | ~0.5314    |